 You keep hitting the brew button a few more times, hoping that it starts working again, but all in vain.

-Usually, a Keurig keeps shutting off because the K-cup hasn’t been punctured by the needle in the K-cup basket.
+Usually, a Keurig keeps shutting off because the K-cup hasn’t been punctured by the needle in the pod holder.
 Other causes might be clogged exit needles, misaligned water reservoir magnets, the machine requiring descaling, or faulty outlets.

-Some of the most likely reasons why Keurig keeps shutting off while brewing includes:
+One of the most likely reasons Keurig keeps shutting off while brewing is the Piercing Needles of your machine are dirty.

 Solution

-Here’s a brief guide on how to do descale a Keurig:
+Here’s a brief guide on how to descale a Keurig:

 1- Empty the water reservoir and remove any used K-Cups.